 Rule 2: Keep up-to date.
 E-rate rules continue to change and must be monitored carefully.

-Most changes are posted as they arise on the Schools and Libraries Division’s (“SLD”) Website (www.sl.universalservice.org) as Important Notices and Headlines, but others may be reflected only in new language in site’s Reference Area.
-Applicants, who have not made Internet access and e-mail a part of their working life, will find it very difficult to keep up.
+Most changes are posted as they arise on the Schools and Libraries section of USAC’s website as Latest News or Quick Links, but others may be reflected only in new language in site’s Reference Area.
 Here are three suggestions for keeping current:

 - If available, subscribe to your state’s E-rate e-mail listserv.
 E-Rate Central maintains a free weekly E-rate newsletter for applicants in states that don’t have their own listserv (sign up for our E-rate newsletter).

-- Again, if available, attend the E-rate training sessions held in many states each fall in preparation for the next application cycle.
+- Attend the E-rate training sessions conducted regional each fall by USAC, or conducted independently by many states, in preparation for the next application cycle.

-E-rate is a deadline driven program.
+E-rate is a deadline-driven program.
 All four of the most common applicant forms have deadlines or timing requirements which, if missed, will result in funding denials or reductions.
-Appeals, SPIN changes, and service substitutions also have deadlines.
-To further compound the problem, some deadlines are fixed for all applicants while others depend upon applicant-specific conditions.
+Appeals, SPIN changes, invoice deadline extensions, service delivery extensions, and service substitutions also have deadlines.
+To further compound the problem, some deadlines are fixed, some are uniquely prescribed by USAC each year, and others depend upon applicant-specific conditions.

 Here are the most important deadlines: